MA in Mental Health Counseling and Behavioral Medicine

 - Research and program evaluation

 Our counseling program also provides education and training in knowledge and skills/practices across CACREP domains unique to clinical mental health counseling, including the diagnosis and treatment of mental health disorders.

 The American Mental Health Counseling Association defines Mental Health Counseling as:

-“…the provision of professional counseling services involving the application of principles of psycho-therapy, human development, learning theory, group dynamics and the etiology of mental illness and dysfunctional behavior to individuals, couples, families and group, for the purpose of threading psychopathology and promoting optimal mental health.
-The practice of mental health counseling includes, but is not limited to, techniques aimed a prevention of such disorders, consolations to individuals, couples, effective psychotherapeutic treatment modalities.”
+“…the provision of professional counseling services involving the application of principles of psychotherapy, human development, learning theory, group dynamics and the etiology of mental illness and dysfunctional behavior to individuals, couples, families and group, for the purpose of threading psychopathology and promoting optimal mental health.
+The practice of mental health counseling includes, but is not limited to, techniques aimed at the prevention of such disorders, consolations to individuals, couples, effective psychotherapeutic treatment modalities.”